 There are many reasons why you may need to cancel or withdraw power given to a previous Agent.
 You may need to revoke a POA if:

 - You return from being deployed overseas as military personnel

 - Your Agent is not acting in good faith or breaching their fiduciary duties

 - You are no longer traveling abroad and can manage your own affairs

-- Complete your extensive travels abroad and have returned home
+- You complete your extensive travels abroad and have returned home

-- Had a bad experience with your current Agent and no longer trust them
+- You had a bad experience with your current Agent and no longer trust them

 Remember that a medical power of attorney allows you to name someone to make health decisions for you in the event that you are incapacitated.